Trump sues NY attorney general, seeking to end civil probe

 Associated Press

-NEW YORK (AP) — Former President Donald Trump sued New York Attorney General Letitia James on Monday, seeking to end her civil investigation into his business practices.
+NEW YORK (AP) — Former President Donald Trump sued New York Attorney General Letitia James on Monday, resorting to a familiar but seldom successful strategy as he seeks to end a yearslong civil investigation into his business practices that he alleges is purely political.

-In the lawsuit, filed two weeks weeks after James requested that Trump sit for a Jan.
-7 deposition, Trump alleges the investigation has violated his constitutional rights in a “thinly-veiled effort to publicly malign Trump and his associates.”
+In the lawsuit, filed in federal court two weeks weeks after James requested that Trump sit for a Jan.
+7 deposition, Trump contends the probe into matters including his company’s valuation of assets has violated his constitutional rights in a “thinly-veiled effort to publicly malign Trump and his associates.”

-“Her mission is guided solely by political animus and a desire to harass, intimidate, and retaliate against a private citizen who she views as a political opponent,” the former president’s lawyers wrote in the suit.

-Trump, a Republican, seeks a permanent injunction barring James, a Democrat, from investigating him and a declaratory judgment stating that she has violated his rights.

-Messages seeking comment were left with James’ office and Trump’s lawyers.
-News of the lawsuit filed in federal court in Albany was first reported by The New York Times.

-James has spent more than two years looking at whether Trump’s company, the Trump Organization, misled banks or tax officials about the value of assets — inflating them to gain favorable loan terms or minimizing them to reap tax savings.
+News of the lawsuit, filed in upstate New York, was first reported by The New York Times.
+The case is assigned to Judge Brenda Sannes in Syracuse, who was appointed in 2014 by Trump’s predecessor President Barack Obama, a Democrat, but preliminary proceedings will be handled by a magistrate judge in Albany, which isn’t unusual for federal court.

+Trump also wants a judge to declare that James violated his free speech and due process rights.

-James’ investigators last year interviewed one of Trump’s sons, Trump Organization executive Eric Trump, as part of the probe.
-Her office went to court to enforce a subpoena on the younger Trump and a judge forced him to testify after his lawyers abruptly canceled a previously scheduled deposition.
+Last year, James’ investigators interviewed one of Trump’s sons, Trump Organization executive Eric Trump.
+Her office went to court to enforce a subpoena on the younger Trump, who’s listed as president of a Trump company that controls one of the assets James has been scrutinizing, and a judge forced him to testify after his lawyers abruptly canceled a previously scheduled deposition.

-James’ request for Donald Trump’s testimony, first reported Dec.
-9, was the first step in a process that will now likely lead to issuing a subpoena and going to a judge to order him to cooperate if he were to refuse.

-It is rare for law enforcement agencies to issue a civil subpoena for testimony from a person who is also the subject of a related criminal investigation.
-That’s partly because the person under criminal investigation could simply cite their Fifth Amendment right to remain silent.

 Weisselberg pleaded not guilty to charges alleging he and the company evaded taxes on lucrative fringe benefits paid to executives.